-iv) the percentage of the fund invested in sustainable investments with an environmental objective in economic activities (that do not qualify as environmentally sustainable under the EU Taxonomy); and v) the percentage of the fund invested in sustainable investments with a social objective.
+iii) the percentage of the fund invested in sustainable investments; and iv) the percentage of the fund invested in sustainable investments with a social objective.

 What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?